-- Select OpenXDAS as a logging option during the installation procedure. - Enable OpenXDAS logging using the User Application Administration (described next). - 1 Log in to the User Application as the User Application Administrator. - 2 Select the Administration tab. - 3 Select the Logging link. - 4 Select the Also send logging messages to OpenXDAS check box (near the bottom of the page). - 5 To save the changes for any subsequent application server restarts, make sure Persist the logging changes is selected. - 6 Click Submit.
+- 1 Log in to the User Application as the User Application Administrator. - 2 Select the Administration tab. - 3 Select the Logging link. - 4 Select the Also send logging messages to OpenXDAS check box (near the bottom of the page). - 5 To save the changes for any subsequent application server restarts, make sure Persist the logging changes is selected. - 6 Click Submit.

 NOTE: To enable logging for Role events, the Role Service driver Generate audit events property must be selected.
-For more information on this property, see Section 2.10.1, "Role Service Driver Configuration," on page 90.
+For more information on this property, see Section 2.7.1, "Role Service Driver Configuration," on page 66.